 Although it may seem as cost control is the end goal of freight cost benchmarking, there’s more on offer than just cost control.
 Freight cost benchmarking can also assess local and regional markets, trade lanes, and multimodal transport systems to identify and avoid root cause issues which enable companies to evaluate the contracts.
 Additionally, it can also provide an understanding of the market dynamics, which enables companies to maintain optimal inventory levels.

-To know more about freight cost benchmarking, freight benchmarking, freight shipping costs, and ocean freight rates, speak to an analyst.
+To know more about freight cost benchmarking, freight benchmarking, freight shipping costs, and ocean freight rates.